 It’s not over but we are making great strides.
 All in in all, there are many facets that have yet to be addressed on the road to recovery from COVID-19.
 What is clear is that we must be in this together, taking into consideration thee needs of our NHS, those most vulnerable and each of our individual unique needs.

-If you’re feeling lonely and have no one to call.
-There are several available helplines that you can reach out to, where you’d be able to speak someone else.
+If you’re feeling lonely and have no one to call, there are several available helplines that you can reach out to, where you’ll be able to speak to someone else.

 If this doesn’t affect you or has affected you in the past and you wish to help someone who is going through a difficult time, you can call to volunteer.
 Sometimes, all we need is someone to speak to.